fantomid/dwa-openmoonray/building/Debian/blender_build.md

     ./source/openmoonray/building/Debian/blender/install_packages.sh
     exit
     ```
-    During cuda toolkit installation, uncheck *Driver installation*
+To install NVIDIA drivers, follow the instructions [here](nvidia_drivers.md).

 You can add argument `--noqt` to skip GUI support.
-    For GPU support, copy the Optix headers that you downloaded and extracted into */opt/Moonray/optix*
+For GPU support, copy the Optix headers that you downloaded and extracted into */opt/DreamWorksAnimation/optix*.

     ```bash
     cp -r /tmp/optix/include/ /opt/DreamWorksAnimation/optix
-    apt-get -y install libnvoptix1
     ```

 ---